-DELIVERY Face-to-face, Distance learning, etc. Weekly lectures USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of transparencies and interactive white board Maintenance of a web page dedicated to the course that provides announcements, reading material, grades, etc. TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
+DELIVERY Face-to-face, Distance learning, etc. Weekly lectures USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of transparencies a Maintenance of a web course that provides an material, grades, etc. TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
 Lectures 133 = 39 hours Lectures, seminars, laboratory practice, Laboratory practice 132 = 26 hours fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art Study hours 60 hours workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Total 125 hours